sonamtg/Reddit-Bot/README.md

 - Reddit Account

 **Setup:-**
-- Enter your own Reddit API Client ID and Client Key (https://www.reddit.com/prefs/apps)
+- Please enter your own Reddit API Client ID and Client Key (https://www.reddit.com/prefs/apps)
-- Enter your own Reddit Username and Password
+- You will need to enter your own Reddit username and password
-- Choose any subreddit of your liking and replace it on line 16 (Please refrain from using any serious ones)
+- Replace line 16 with any subreddit you like (please refrain from using any serious subreddits)

 **How to run the Bot:-**
 -$ python first.py